warmshao/FasterLivePortrait/README.md

   - Download the installation-free [Windows integration package](https://github.com/warmshao/FasterLivePortrait/releases) from the release page and extract it.
   - Enter `FasterLivePortrait-windows` and double-click `all_onnx2trt.bat` to convert onnx files, which will take some time.
   - For web demo: Double-click `app.bat`, open the webpage: `http://localhost:9870/`
-  - For real-time camera operation, double-click `camera.bat`.
+  - For real-time camera operation, double-click `camera.bat`，press `q` to stop.
 If you want to change the target image, run in command line: `camera.bat assets/examples/source/s9.jpg`
 - [x] **2024/07/18:** macOS support added(No need for Docker, Python is enough).
 M1/M2 chips are faster, but it's still quite slow 😟
   - Install ffmpeg: `brew install ffmpeg`
   - Set up a Python 3.10 virtual environment.
 Recommend using [miniforge](https://github.com/conda-forge/miniforge): `conda create -n flip python=3.10 && conda activate flip`